Pranshu321/Graphic/README.md

 ## How it works:

-Our Platform is an one stop progressive web app for photographers and also for people searching for one .
-It helps you to show your work , creates a your portfolio, generate aristic images mixing art with photography , get yourself hired as a photographer and generate revenue for yourself by selling your photos.
+Our Platform is a one-stop progressive web app for photographers and also for people searching for one.
+It helps you to show your work, creates your portfolio, generates artistic images by mixing art with photography, get yourself hired as a photographer, and generate revenue for yourself by selling your photos.

 <p align="right">(<a href="#top">back to top</a>)</p>